drealmap/time-tracking-dashboard/README.md

 Users should be able to:

+- Sign up to have an account / Sign in to their account before having access to the dashboard
 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Switch between viewing Daily, Weekly, and Monthly stats
+- See the current user's account email when signed in to the dashboard
+- Update their profile whenever they want to
+- Recover their forgotten passwords
+- Log out effectively from the dashboard

 ### Screenshot